A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Discussion

 \subsubsection{Comparison against molecular gas temperature in SOLPS-ITER simulations}

-Using interpretive exhaust simulations by \citeauthor{D-Moulton} (similar to those in \cite{D-Moulton} but of 1 MW input power) of the MAST-U experiments studied, we compare the molecular gas temperatures obtained against experiments and investigate the mechanisms resulting in an increase in molecular gas temperature. \\
+Using interpretive exhaust simulations by \citeauthor{D-Moulton} (similar to those in \cite{D-Moulton} but with 1 MW input power) of the MAST-U experiments studied, we compare the molecular gas temperatures obtained against experiments and investigate the mechanisms resulting in an increase in molecular gas temperature. \\

-To investigate the increase in molecular gas temperature, the molecular gas temperature obtained in exhaust simulations is compared for a default rate setup against a modified rate setup where elastic collisions between ions and molecules are disabled (figure \ref{fig:SOLPS_examples}).
+The molecular gas temperature obtained from exhaust simulations is compared for a default rate setup and a modified setup where the only change is the disablement of elastic collisions between ions and molecules (figure \ref{fig:SOLPS_examples}).
 This shows: 1) the molecular temperature obtained is significantly higher than the `cold' gas injected and is in a similar range as the (rotational) temperatures observed on MAST-U; and 2) the molecular temperature is primarily driven by elastic ion-molecule collisions.
 Additionally, a decrease in molecular temperature near the target is observed, consistent with our reduced model (figure \ref{fig:T_final_full_scan}) and experiments at deepest detachment (figure \ref{fig:np_comparison}b).
-This provides additional evidence that ion-molecule collisions are dominant in the energy transfer from the plasma to the molecules. \\
+This provides additional evidence that ion-molecule collisions are dominant in the energy transfer from the plasma to the molecules.
+(It is worth noting that the remaining high temperatures in the right-hand-side plot of figure \ref{fig:SOLPS_examples} are due to atom-molecule collisions, and that the molecular temperature flattens completely if these are also disabled.)\\

 To enable a quantitative comparison between experiments and simulations, a synthetic diagnostic setup is used.
 Here, the Fulcher-emission weighted averaged $\mathrm{D}_2$ temperature, along a spectroscopic line-of-sight is obtained.
-Since $\mathrm{D}_2$ Fulcher emission is used to infer the rotational temperature, the rotational temperature estimate corresponds to the region where most $\mathrm{D}_2$ Fulcher emission occurs along the line of sight. \\
+Since $\mathrm{D}_2$ Fulcher emission is used to infer the rotational temperature, the rotational temperature estimate corresponds to the region along the line-of-sight where emission occurs.\\